javademami/lovin/README.md

 ![Screen 7](https://github.com/javademami/lovin/blob/main/assets/screens/screen7.jpg)

 ## Introduction
-**Lovin'** is a modern dating app designed to help users easily connect with new people and build meaningful relationships.
+**Lovin'** is a modern React Native(Expo) UI dating app designed to help users easily connect with new people and build meaningful relationships.
 With a simple interface and various features, Lovin' enhances the online dating experience, making it more intuitive, enjoyable, and safe.
 The app lets you browse, chat, and match with users based on your interests, location, and preferences.

 ### Download the APK:
 **[Click here to download the demo APK](https://expo.dev/accounts/javademami/projects/lovin/builds/44e4af65-0f2b-4c27-a7ba-c1ca154dddbf)**